mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 #### ThemeProvider

 If you are using the utilities from `@mui/styles` together with the `@mui/material`, you should replace the use of `ThemeProvider` from `@mui/styles` with the one exported from `@mui/material/styles`.
 This way, the `theme` provided in the context will be available in both the styling utilities exported from `@mui/styles`, like `makeStyles`, `withStyles` etc. and the MUI components.

 ```diff
 -import { ThemeProvider } from '@mui/styles';
 +import { ThemeProvider } from '@mui/material/styles';
 ```

-Make sure to add a `ThemeProvider` at the root of your application, as the `defaultTheme` is no longer available.
+Make sure to add a `ThemeProvider` at the root of your application, as the `defaultTheme` is no longer available in the utilities coming from `@mui/styles`.

 #### Default theme (TypeScript)